sudopotito/geo_extension/README.md

   If no manifest exists for the selected country, the app gracefully falls back to standard Data input — keeping the form usable by default.

 - **Reference Data Support**
-  Supports location datasets in CSV format with hierarchical linkage across levels (_Province → City → Village_).
+  Supports location datasets in CSV format with hierarchical linkage across levels (_Province → City → County_).

 - **Seamless Integration**
   Works directly with the existing **Frappe Address Doctype** — no new doctypes or dependencies required.